saba78600/hyperlight/README.md

 # Hyperlight
-Hyperlight is a high-performance Rust fork of chibicc with custom features for HPC and large integer/floating-point arithmetic.
+Hyperlight is a high-performance Rust-based programming language designed for HPC (High-Performance Computing) applications, scientific computing, data-intensive tasks, and working with high precision data types.